retaildevcrews/capi-in-codespaces/README.md

 Cluster API is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.

 One benefit of Cluster API is a common interface for managing Kubernetes clusters across different infrastructure providers like Azure, AWS, GCP, and more.
+This allows users to manage their multi-cloud Kubernetes clusters in a consistent way from a single control plane.
+While there are other tools that can be use to provision clusters, like Terraform, Ansible, or Azure Service Operator, Cluster API provides common cluster management tasks via providers that can be used across different types of clusters.

 A diagram showing the different components can be found [here](https://cluster-api.sigs.k8s.io/user/concepts.html).